DimitarPetrov77/Machine-Learning-and-Deep-Learning-Projects/Online_travel_agency/README.md

 To download the dataset https://1drv.ms/u/s!AvPxibfbWBItkVlc3dXoQb1k2MaD?e=1zXQRQ

-# Online travel agency: Data analysis and Machine Learning project
+# Online travel agency: Data analysis / Machine Learning project

 This project is using data from an online travel agency (OTA) to predict whether a user will book a hotel after viewing and clicking on the listing.
 The data has various features, such as user location, hotel rating, price, etc. I used Python to clean, analyze, and model the data.